lyttonhao/NRSR/README.md

 # NRSR

-Image Completion using Planar Structure Guidance
+Neighborhood Regression for Edge-Preserving Image Super-Resolution

 This is a Matlab implementation of the paper.